teamsavetheworld/ideoChallenge/QandA.md

 We will use the underlying data structures from Git and develop a user interface that allows collaboration between those with technical and non-technical backgrounds, using collaboration management ideas lifted from Wikipedia and other wiki platforms.
 We will use interactive notebooks such as Jupyter to facilitate the production of reproducible analysis and simulations.

-The platform is not a traditional solution, but instead a way of dealing with one of the largest problems in social change – communication and organisation.
+RootFinder is not a traditional solution, but instead a way of dealing with one of the largest problems in social change – communication and organisation.
 Dealing with the world’s largest issues requires a variety of things, many of which already exist.
 There exists a variety of funding solutions, ranging from government aid to private donors.
 There is also a large number of people who want to help, as evidence by the huge pool of applicants for most NGO and charity jobs.
 What is lacking is a way of co-ordinating all of these existing aspects of social change.

-We want the platform to be able to bring all these pre-existing elements together.
+RootFinder will bring all these pre-existing elements together.
 Historically, effective communication and collaboration allow for better solutions.
 By building the tool that will bring all of the elements together and ensuring they synthesise, we can facilitate the solving of social problems that currently remain out of our grasp.

-The platform will have applications for a wide variety of challenges that have a technical component that requires data analysis, simulation or other specialised problem-solving techniques.
+RootFinder will have applications for a wide variety of challenges that have a technical component that requires data analysis, simulation or other specialised problem-solving techniques.
 We will not limit the use of the platform to a specific cause, but instead, by working with NGOs and other organisations, focus the effort of the platform’s community to solve problems in areas that they can have maximum impact in.
 We have identified a number of major global challenges that could be the initial area of focus these include:
  - Water Availability in countries that are likely to experience shortages in the next 20 years,
  - Agriculture Resilience as global temperatures increase
  - Energy Generation in post fossil fuel world